Global-Chem/global-chem/paper.md

 selected scientific fields as well as access the associated data.
 This allows for scientists to develop expert knowledge in the fields and data they value most.
 To take advantage of this knowledges requires a thin layer data organization that allows for the relevant information and data to be readily accessed.
-To achieve this we begin by forming connections of the most relevant data according to chemicals sub-fields that have been authored by experts in the different fields. `Figure 3` depicts the node Module layout of `Global-Chem`.
+To achieve this we begin by forming connections of the most relevant data according to chemicals sub-fields that have been authored by experts in the different fields. `Figure 3` depicts the node Module layout of `GlobalChem`.
 Each blue circle represents a relevant field and their subsequent tree networks are highlighted by a contrasting colour.

 <p align="center">
   <img width="1000" height="700" src="images/figures/figure_1_new.png">